Skip to main content

 (ii) A daily vehicle inspection on an ODA-approved form.
 The provider may use a vehicle only if, before providing the first trip of the day, the provider inspected the vehicle and answers all questions on the form in the affirmative.

-(i) A vehicle possessing a current, valid ambulette license is deemed to comply with paragraphs (B)(2)(a) and (B)(2)(b) of this rule by providing the AAA with evidence of the vehicle's current, valid ambulette license.
+(i) A vehicle possessing a current, valid ambulance or ambulette license is deemed to comply with paragraphs (B)(2)(a) and (B)(2)(b) of this rule by providing the AAA with evidence of the vehicle's current, valid ambulance or ambulette license.

 (ii) A bus displaying a current, valid safety-inspection decal issued by the state highway patrol under Chapter 4501-52 of the Administrative Code is deemed to comply with paragraph (B)(2)(b)(i) of this rule.
 Providers using a vehicle with a current, valid safety-inspection decal issued under section 4513.52 of the Revised Code may demonstrate compliance with paragraph (B)(2)(b)(i) of this rule by providing the AAA with evidence of the vehicle's current, valid decal.